edHelper.com

 By Tammy Scarbrough

-2 President Roosevelt traveled to Mississippi because the state was having a disagreement with its neighbor, Louisiana, about some land that each claimed was theirs.
+2 President Roosevelt traveled to Mississippi because the state was having a disagreement with its neighbor, Louisiana, about some land that each claimed.
 President Roosevelt was a great hunter, so some people took him hunting while he was in Mississippi.
 Things were not going well with the hunt, so someone caught a bear and tied it to the tree for President Roosevelt to shoot.
-Roosevelt refused to shoot the helpless, tired bear.
+Roosevelt refused to shoot the helpless bear.

-3 The next day, a cartoon artist drew the scene and it was put into the Washington Post newspaper on November 16, 1902, for all of America to see.
-Everyone saw the cartoon, including a couple named Morris and Rose Michtom who lived in New York.
+3 The next day, a cartoon artist drew the scene.
+It was put into the Washington Post newspaper on November 16, 1902, for all of America to see.
+A couple named Morris and Rose Michtom, who lived in New York, saw the cartoon.
 The Michtoms owned a toy store and decided to make a stuffed bear to honor the president's actions in letting the helpless bear live.
-They called it ."Teddy's Bear."
-Other bear toys had been made in the past, but they all looked mean and threatening.
+They called it "Teddy's Bear."
+Other bear toys had been made in the past, but all of them had looked mean and threatening.
 The Michtoms' bear looked sweet and harmless.
-People were buying the bears as fast as the Michtoms were making them.
+People bought the bears as fast as the Michtoms could make them.

 Paragraphs 4 to 5: